 In general terms it is certainly the case that most people, of any age, can benefit from implant based treatments, so it would be a good idea to book a new patient examination and we can assess your dental health and discuss your individual requirements.

-In most cases – yes, a single tooth implant is a very predictable way to replace a missing tooth, so you can smile and chew with total confidence.
+In most cases – yes, a single tooth implant is a very predictable way to replace a missing tooth, allowing you can smile and chew with total confidence.
 It would be a good idea to book a new patient examination and we can assess your dental health and discuss your individual requirements.

 One of the most successful uses of implants is to support a specially made denture.
 In many cases only two to four implants are required which fit into a special attachment built into the denture, fixing it securely in place.
-The feeling of having your denture so secure is wonderful, chewing is no longer a problem and there is no risk of the denture moving or dropping down when you laugh or speak.
+The feeling of having your denture held securely is wonderful; chewing is no longer a problem and there is no risk of the denture moving or dropping down when you laugh or speak.
 The first thing to do is arrange a consultation with a dentist who specialises in dental implants; at Space Healthcare we can facilitate this for you with ease.

 More people than you might imagine.
 A bright sparkling smile can make a big difference and with the convenience of tray-based whitening, it’s even easier and quicker than ever.